-To qualify for the furlough scheme, employees must have been employed on 19 March 2020 and individually notified to HMRC on a Real Time Information (RTI) submission on or before 19 March 2020.
+To qualify for the furlough scheme, employees must have been employed on 30 October 2020 and individually notified to HMRC on a Real Time Information (RTI) submission between 20 March 2020 and 30 October 2020.
 (RTI is the PAYE notification to HMRC.)
-Employees hired after 19 March 2020 cannot be furloughed or claimed for, unless they were on the payroll on 28 February and were rehired in order to be put on furlough.
-No new starters after 1 July can be furloughed, because the last date for furloughing someone for the first time was 10 June
+Employees hired after 30 October 2020 cannot be furloughed or claimed for, unless they were on the payroll on 23 September and were rehired in order to be put on furlough (we look at the position for these employees above, “What about re-hires”).

 What about TUPE transfers?

-What about workers who are clinically extremely vulnerable and shielding?
+What about workers with child care or other caring commitments?
 Can they be furloughed?

 Can an employee be on maternity leave and furloughed?